 These are some of the common varieties of plants commonly mistaken for bamboo.
 These plants have some of the appearance of bamboo but are quite different plant categories.

 This is not bamboo of any form.
 It goes by the name “Lucky Bamboo” and is Dracaena Sanderana it belongs to the Liliaceae.
 It does not belong to any of the 76 documented genera embracing over 1200 species of bamboo worldwide.
 The common name is Lucky Bamboo or million bamboos.
 It has been a common “good luck” gift.
 It grows best in soil but is often sold with the roots in water.
 The plant just needs to be kept wet and out of direct sunlight.
 It gets its’ common name because it resembles bamboo in appearance, with segmented stems, but it is not a bamboo at all.
-We don’t sell them, but you can buy it here.
+We don’t sell them, but you can buy on Amazon.

 Also called Snake Grass and Puzzle Grass.
 Commonly called horsetail because of the appearance of many of the varieties.
 It can also present in green segmented stems absent of foliage.
 It is also commonly called candock for the branching varieties and scouring-rush for the unbranched or sparsely branched species.